-Constructing $H{f,qate}$ - In this work, we focus on the case that any Z-type or X-type stabilizer generator of weight w is measured using a flag circuit with a single flag ancilla similar to the circuit in Fig. 4 (with a slight modification, similar construction for a general flag circuit can also be made).
-For $H{f,gate}$, we are interested in how the errors propagate from the syndrome ancilla to the data qubits and the flag ancilla.
-The error propagation is represented via a binary matrices, an idea closely related to the "gate matrix", where the direction of propagation is the opposite way, towards the ancilla from the data qubits [45, 48].
-Given single-flag syndrome extraction circuits for all stabilizer generators and the CNOT ordering for each circuit, $H{\rm f,gate}$ can be calculated via the propagator matrix P and the aggregator matrix A, defined as follows: For the error correction protocol with n data qubits and r flag bits (which is the same number as the number of X or Z stabilizer generators), The matrix P has n + r rows.
-The number of columns of P is

-$\sum{i=1}^{r} (w(g_i) + 2)$, where $w(g_i)$ is the Hamming weight of the i-th stabilizer generator (g_i) .
+Constructing $H{f,gate}$ -In this work, we focus on the case that any Z-type or X-type stabilizer generator of weight w is measured using a flag circuit with a single flag ancilla similar to the circuit in Fig. 4 (with a slight modification, similar construction for a general flag circuit can also be made).
+For $H{f,gate}$ , we are interested in how the errors propagate from the syndrome ancilla to the data gubits and the flag ancilla.
+Here we generalize the representation of a syndrome extraction circuit by a binary matrix proposed in [34, 35].
+Given single-flag syndrome extraction circuits for all stabilizer generators and the CNOT ordering for each circuit, $H{f,gate}$ can be calculated via the propagator matrix P and the aggregator matrix A, defined as follows: For the error correction protocol with n data qubits and r flag bits (which is the same number as the number of X or Z stabilizer generators), The matrix P has n+r rows.
+The number of columns of P is $\sum{i=1}^{r} (w(g_i)+2)$ , where $w(g_i)$ is the Hamming weight of the i-th stabilizer generator.
 This is from the fact that for each CNOT gate in the single-flag syndrome extraction circuits, the only fault that can lead to a unique data error after propagation is the fault that leads to a single Z error on the target qubit of the CNOT (which is the syndrome ancilla).
-To simplify the construction, we construct a submatrix P_i of size $(n + r) \times (w(g_i) + 2)$ for each row g_i of H (i.e each stabilizer generator), then concatenate the submatrices to get,
+To simplify the construction, we construct a submatrix $P_i$ of size $(n+r) \times (w(g_i)+2)$ for each row $g_i$ of H (i.e each stabilizer generator), then concatenate the submatrices to get,